mudphone/hbase-runner/README.md

            C-c C-,
      - errors will be hilighted in red, for details, move the point and press C-c C-'

-# KNOWN BUGS:
-- At times, the truncate-tables function will not properly recreate a table.
-  Be sure to save the result of your truncate-table(s) calls, like so:
-    $> (def result (truncate-tables list-o-tables)) "result" will now contain a helpful map of the tables and their statuses.
-  If there was error, you can enable/disable, or use the included HTable descriptor to re-create the table.

-  Use (:errors result) on the result of truncate-tables to find tables with errors.

-  NOTE: This seems to be less of a problem with HBase 0.20.2.

 # Instructions for use: